jameshanlon/jameshanlon.github.io/content/hex-processor.md

 - Lower the intermediate instructions to machine instructions.
 - Optimise the machine instruction sequence.
 - Assemble and emit the machine instruction sequence.

+Command line options such as ``--tree`` are available to inspect the internal representation of the program in between these stages.

 Compared with a more sophisticated compiler, Hex and X afford two significant simplifications.
 First, the small set of features in X make it straightforward